Star formation and molecular gas properties of post-starburst galaxies: Results

-Previous studies found that post-starburst galaxy candidates are offset from the Kennicutt--Schmidt (KS) relation \citep{kennicutt98_ks}, with SFRs that are suppressed by a factor of $\sim$10 compared to galaxies with similar gas surface densities \citep{french15, smercina18, li19, smercina22}.
-The earlier works by \citet{french15} and \citet{li19} were based on unresolved infrared/CO observations.
-Thus, they used the SDSS Petrosian radii to convert the SFR and $M_{\mathrm{H_2}}$ to surface densities.
-However, \citet{smercina18} used resolved infrared observations to show that the half-light mid-infrared radii, which are expected to better trace the star formation and molecular gas regions, are 3--4 times smaller than the optical sizes of those systems. \citet{smercina22} used ALMA observations to resolve the star formation and CO emitting regions in six post-starburst candidates, finding highly compact molecular gas regions, and an offset of $\sim$0.3 dex from the KS relation.
+We now revisit the recent results that post-starbursts are significantly offset from the KS relation (\citealt{french15, li19, smercina22}).
+The earlier studies by \citet{french15} and \citet{li19} were based on optical SFRs and unresolved CO observations of post-starburst galaxies.
+However, in section \ref{s:results:obscured_SF} we showed that some post-starbursts host obscured star formation, and thus optical diagnostics underestimate their true SFR.
+In appendix \ref{a:li_et_al_reanalysis} we examine the KS relation of the \citet{li19} post-starbursts, which include all the sources presented in \citet{french15}.
+We find that sources that were reported to be significantly offset from the KS relation host in fact obscured star formation, and if far-infrared SFRs are used, they are no longer offset from the relation of other galaxies (figure \ref{f:reanalysis_of_KS_li_et_al}).

-In figure \ref{f:KS_relation} we show the KS relation for the post-starburst candidates in our NOEMA sample.
-We used the CO half-light radii to convert the SFR and $M_{\mathrm{H_2}}$ to surface densities (see table \ref{tab:integ_properties}).
-Similarly to \citet{smercina18, smercina22}, our inferred CO half-light radii are 2.5--4 times smaller than the optical radii of the galaxies.
-As a comparison, we show the dwarfs, spirals, circumnuclear disks, and luminous infrared galaxies from \citet{de_los_reyes19} and \citet{kennicutt21}, assuming a constant $\alpha_{\mathrm{CO}} = 4.3\, \mathrm{M_{\odot}(K\, km/sec\, pc^2)^{-1}}$ for all systems.
-We rescale their reported SFRs to match our conversion from far-infrared luminosity to SFR described in section \ref{s:other_samples}.
+In the left panel of Figure \ref{f:KS_relation} we show the KS relation for the post-starburst candidates in our NOEMA sample.
+We used the CO half-light radii to convert the SFR and $M_{\mathrm{H_2}}$ to surface densities (see Table \ref{tab:integ_properties}).
+As a comparison, we show the dwarfs, spirals, circumnuclear disks, and luminous infrared galaxies from \citet{de_los_reyes19} and \citet{kennicutt21}, assuming a constant $\alpha_{\mathrm{CO}} = 4.3\, \mathrm{M_{\odot}(K\, km\, sec^{-1}\, pc^2)^{-1}}$ for all systems.
+We rescale their reported SFRs to match our conversion from far-infrared luminosity to SFR described in Section \ref{s:other_samples}.
+Figure \ref{f:KS_relation} shows that if far-infrared luminosity is used to trace star formation, the post-starburst galaxies we consider are not offset from the KS relation of other galaxies.